supremeimposter/My-Vault/GATE/Digital-Logic/Number Systems/Complements in Number System.md

 \text{Diminished Radix Complement} + 1 = \text{Radix Complement}
 $$

-Complements are used in digital computers to simplify subtraction operation leading to simpler, less expensive circuits and logical manipulation.
+Complements are used in digital computers to **simplify subtraction operation** leading to simpler, less expensive circuits and logical manipulation.

 > [!example]
 > ![[Complements in Number System-20240529100657224.webp]]
 > ![[Complements in Number System-20240529100710677.webp]]
 > ![[Complements in Number System-20240529100725195.webp]]

-> [!trick] To find the $N$'s complement quickly
+> [!trick] To find the $r$'s complement quickly
 > 1. Go from right to left (LSP to MSP).
 > 2. Subtract the first non-zero number $x$ from $r$ i.e. $r - x$
 > 3. and subtract the rest of the numbers $y_i$ from $(r - 1)$ i.e. $(r - 1) - y_i$